Send money worldwide with convenient, affordable international money transfer options.

 Which countries can I send Citibank Global Transfers to?

-The Citibank Global Transfers service allows you to transfer funds from the United States to Citibank accounts in the following countries: Australia, Bahrain, China, Colombia, Hong Kong, Hungary, India, Indonesia, Japan SMBC Trust Company, Korea, Malaysia, Mexico, Philippines, Poland, Singapore, Taiwan, Thailand, United Arab Emirates, United Kingdom, and Vietnam.
+Citibank Global Transfers allow you to transfer funds to Citibank accounts in Australia, Bahrain, China, Colombia, Hong Kong, Hungary, India, Indonesia, Japan, Korea, Malaysia, Mexico, the Philippines, Poland, Singapore, Taiwan, Thailand, United Arab Emirates, the United Kingdom and Vietnam.

-How can I fund a Citibank international money transfer?
+How can I pay for a Citibank international money transfer?

-You can send money overseas from your Citibank checking, saving or money market account.
+You can send money overseas from your Citibank checking, savings or money market account.

-How long does it take for a wire transfer to be sent?
+How long does it take for a wire transfer to be send?

 Do I need to visit my nearest branch to send a transfer?

 No. While it’s possible to send Citibank Global Transfers and international wire transfers at select bank locations, you can also make Citibank international money transfers online with your Citibank online banking account.

 Can I set up a recurring wire transfer with Citibank?